Local-global questions for divisibility in commutative algebraic groups: Counterexamples

-The first counterexamples to the local-global divisibility by $3^l$, for some $l\geq 2$, where produced in \cite{Pal2}.
+The first counterexamples to the local-global divisibility by $3^l$, for some $l\geq 2$, were produced in \cite{Pal2}.
 They are counterexamples to the local-global divisibility by $3^2$, but the points giving the counterexamples have rational abscissas only, whereas the ordinates are not rational and are defined over $\QQ(\z_3)$.
-In \cite{Pal3} again, Theorem \ref{9} is used to raise those counterexamples to the local-global divisibility by $3^2$ to counterexamples to the local-global divisibility by $3^l$, for all $l\geq 2$ in elliptic curves over $\QQ(\z_3)$.
-In 2016 Creutz produced the first explicit counterexampleS to the local-global divisibility by $3^l$, for all $l\geq 2$ in elliptic curves over $\QQ$ (see \cite{Cre2}).
-Those examples are given by the elliptic curve $\E: x^3+y^3+30z^3=0$ defined over $\QQ$, (with distinguished point $P_0=(1:-1:0)$ and the rational point $P=(1523698559:-2736572309:826803945)$.
-For every $n\geq 2$, the point $3^{n-1}P$ is locally divisible by $3^n$ in all $p$-adic fields $\QQ_p$ but it is not divisible by $3^n$ in $\QQ$.
-Another counterexample to the local-global divisibility by $9$ in elliptic curves over $\QQ$ appears in \cite{LW}.
-Lawson and Wuthrich show that the point $(-2,3)$ on the elliptic curve $y^2+y=x^3+20$ is locally divisible by $9$ in $\QQ_p$, for all $p\neq 3$, but it is not divisible by $9$ in $\QQ$ and in $\QQ_3$.
+Those counterexamples to the local-global divisibility by $3^2$ imply counterexamples to the local-global divisibility by $3^l$, for all $l\geq 2$, in elliptic curves over $\QQ(\z_3)$ \cite{Pal3}.
+In 2016 Creutz produced the first counterexamples to the local-global divisibility by $3^l$, for all $l\geq 2$, in elliptic curves over $\QQ$ \cite{Cre2}.
+Those examples are given by the elliptic curve $\E: x^3+y^3+30z^3=0$ defined over $\QQ$ (with distinguished point $P_0=(1:-1:0)$) and the rational point $P=(1523698559:-2736572309:826803945)$.
+For every $l\geq 2$, the point $3^{l-1}P$ is locally divisible by $3^l$ in all $p$-adic fields $\QQ_p$ but it is not divisible by $3^l$ in $\QQ$.
+The techniques used to find those counterexamples are different from the one illustrated above.
+Creutz considered a $3$-covering $C$ of $\E$ over $\QQ$.
+The $3$-coverings of $\E$ over $\QQ$ are parametrized up to isomorphism by $H^1(\QQ,\E[3])$ \cite[Proposition 1.14]{CFO}.
+He took into account the exact sequence

-\begin{rem} The most interesting case for counterexample is when $k=\QQ$, since a counterexample over $\QQ$ gives also a counterexample over all but finitely many number fields $k$.
-In fact, assume that $P$ is a point giving a counterexample to the local-global divisibility by $q$ in $\E$ over $k$ and let $D$ be a $q$-divisor of $P$, i. e. $P=qD$.
-Consider the extension $F(D)=k(\E[q])(D)$ of $k$, generated by the coordinates of $D$ and the ones of the points in $k(\E[q])$.
-Since two different $q$-divisors of the same point differ for a $q$-torsion point in $\E$, then $L/k$ is a Galois extension.
-If $L$ is linearly disjoint form $F(D)$ over $k$, then $P$ is locally divisible by $q$ in all but finitely many completions $L_v$, with $v\in M_L$ (because it is locally divisible by $q$ in all but finitely many $p$-adic field $\QQ_p$), but it is not divisible by $q$ in $L$ (since the coordinates of the $q$-divisors of $P$ lie in $F(D)$). \end{rem}

-\begin{rem} All the mentioned counterexamples in particular show that Problem 2 has a negative answer for $r=0$ in elliptic curves over $\QQ$, when $q=p^l$, with $p\in \{2,3\}$ and $l\geq 2$. \end{rem}

-When the question about the local-global divisibility is restricted only to the torsion points of an elliptic curve, the set of primes for which the answer is affirmative can be enlarged to all odd primes $p$, as recently proved in \cite{GG} (see also \cite{Katz}).
-On the contrary, for powers of $2$ there are counterexamples even in this case.